INTRODUCTION : the goal of this project is to

 example.
 It is not the broadcast address

-- For next configuration steps it is easier to
+- For next configuration steps you better get

-- If not already root, switch to root account by
+- If not already supervisor, switch to su account by

-- First, update your system with the latest kernel
+- Then first update your system with the latest

 update and apt-get upgrade.
 Each of

 these may take a long time.
-Be patient.
+Default Yes answers are

 - Distributed Linux system image has been reduced to